 Saturday, December 2nd at 26 Mott St.

-We are so excited to launch two zines, “Envisioning Abolition in Our Local Asian American Communities” by Chinatown Art Brigade (CAB), and “The Jail, the Police, and the People’s Chinatown” by Serena Yang that explore the connections between the proposed jail in Chinatown, the police and other forms of state control, and people’s struggles for self-determination in Chinatown.
-Swing by to pick up copies of these zines, enjoy light refreshments, and engage in activities and conversation around the urgent questions that ignite these zines.
+We launched two zines, “Envisioning Abolition in Our Local Asian American Communities” by Chinatown Art Brigade (CAB), and “The Jail, the Police, and the People’s Chinatown” by Serena Yang that explored the connections between the proposed jail in Chinatown, the police and other forms of state control, and people’s struggles for self-determination in Chinatown.

 Thank you to The Laundromat Project for funding the printing of “The Jail, the Police, and the People’s Chinatown.”